llm-bible/llm-bible.github.io/_publications/gui2021knowledge.markdown

 citations: 45
 bibkey: gui2021knowledge
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2112.08614'}]
-tags: [Multimodal Models, Transformer, RAG, Interpretability and Explainability]
+tags: [Transformer, Multimodal Models, Interpretability and Explainability, RAG]
 ---
 The primary focus of recent work with largescale transformers has been on optimizing the amount of information packed into the model's parameters.
 In